Liriodendron tulipifera: In landscape

 Tulip trees make magnificently shaped specimen trees, and are very large, growing to about 35 m in good soil.
 They grow best in deep well-drained loam which has thick dark topsoil.
 They show stronger response to fertilizer compounds (those with low salt index are preferred) than most other trees, but soil structure and organic matter content are more important.
 In the wild it is occasionally seen around serpentine outcrops.
 The southeastern coastal plain and east central Florida ecotypes occur in wet but not stagnant soils which are high in organic matter.
 All tulip trees are unreliable in clay flats which are subject to ponding and flooding.

 Like other members of the Magnoliaceae family, they have fleshy roots that are easily broken if handled roughly.
 Transplanting should be done in early spring, before leaf-out; this timing is especially important in the more northern areas.
 Fall planting is often successful in Florida.
 The east central Florida ecotype may be more easily moved than other strains because its roots grow over nine or ten months every year—several months longer than other ecotypes.
 Most tulip trees have low tolerance of drought, although Florida natives (especially the east central ecotype) fare better than southeastern coastal plain or northern inland specimens.

 It is recommended as a shade tree.
 The tree's tall and rapid growth is a function of its shade intolerance.
 Grown in the full sun, the species tends to grow shorter, slower, and rounder, making it adaptable to landscape planting.
 In forest settings, most investment is made in the trunk (i.e., the branches are weak and easily break off, a sign of axial dominance) and lower branches are lost early as new, higher branches closer to the sun continue the growth spurt upward.
 A tree just 15 years old may already reach 40 ft in height with no branches within reach of humans standing on the ground.

+Starting in 1785, George Washington planted Tulip Poplar along the Bowling Green area of his Mount Vernon estate.
+The trees exist today.